 ADHD Symptoms: Signs and Symptoms of ADHD

 Signs and symptoms of ADHD, frequently referred to as ADD, typically present prior to seven years of age and sometimes in children as young as two or three years old.
-ADHD, short for attention deficit hyperactivity disorder (see What is ADHD?), affects millions of children from all socio-economic backgrounds and the ADHD symptoms frequently continue into adulthood.
+ADHD, short for attention deficit hyperactivity disorder, affects millions of children from all socio-economic backgrounds and the ADHD symptoms frequently continue into adulthood.

 ADHD Symptoms in Children